ft-interactive/ge15/README.md

 $ gulp watch
 ```

+Then open the site at [localhost:3000](http://localhost:3000/) (unless you've set a different port in your `.env` file).
+You can also do `$ gulp watch --open` to open your browser automatically when it's ready.

 The browser will reload when there are serverside code changes, client JS changes or CSS/SASS changes.

 ### Also...